Writing a graduate admissions essay in English can be a frustrating and difficult task for many whose first language is not English.

-A lot of ESL students confuse the SOP for an “autobiography.”
+A lot of non-native English speakers confuse the graduate Statement of Purpose for a deeply personal essay or autobiography.
 But the SOP should not be written as a narrative essay that lists all of your experiences chronologically without considering whether they are relevant or not.
 Instead, SOP should be structured like a “persuasive essay” that convinces the admissions committee to accept you into their program.

 Therefore, instead of writing long and irrelevant stories that might weaken the focus of your SOP, start your SOP with a brief opening statement of one or two sentences about your passion AND your intention for applying to this program.
 The introduction should explain to admissions committees the reasons that they should take your application seriously.
 In addition, the first couple of paragraphs should include impactful and powerful lines that summarize your foundational academic experiences, and it should do this using concrete details.

 - Weak introduction—author includes irrelevant background information and vague statements about goals.

 Notice how many words this writer uses to discuss their history.
 They also discuss information that does not seem relevant to graduate study.